Ninja-Squad/rare-basket/doc/authentication.md

  - create a client in this realm, with the client ID `rare-basket`, using the `openid-connect` protocol
  - configure this client to have, in the "Valid Redirect URIs" field, the root public-facing URL(s) of the application.
    In development, these URLs are `http://localhost:4201` and `http://localhost:8081`
- - configure this client to have, in the "Valid Redirect URIs" field
  - configure this client to have, in its "Web Origins" field, the value `+` (which means that the Valid Redirect URIs are used as web origins).
 Of course, the actual public facing URL of the rare-basket server can also be used instead.
-This is necessary because the frontd sends AJAX request to the Keycloak server, and CORS must thus be enabled for requests coming from the frontend.
+This is necessary because the frontend sends AJAX request to the Keycloak server, and CORS must thus be enabled for requests coming from the frontend.
  - add the necessary users, with their password.

 Note that, during development, all this is done automatically by `docker-compose`, which starts a Keycloak server exposed on port 8082, and imports the necessary configuration.
-At the time of this writing, this imported configuration conains a single user named `contact1` and having the password `password`.
+At the time of this writing, this imported configuration contains 3 users named `contact11`, `contact12` and `contact21`, all having the password `password`.

-The admin user for the Keycloak server is `admin`, identified by the passwong `admin`.
+The admin user for the Keycloak server is `admin`, identified by the password `admin`.
 The Keycloak console is available at http://localhost:8082/auth/.

-The standard Angular environment mechanism is used to be specify the URL of the Keycloak server, so the `environment.prod.ts` configuration file should be modified to contain the actual, public-facing URL of the Keycloak server.
+The standard Angular environment mechanism is used to specify the URL of the Keycloak server, so the `environment.prod.ts` configuration file should be modified to contain the actual, public-facing URL of the Keycloak server.